BladeRouter/.github/profile/README.md

-## Blade Router
+## Packet Blade

-The blade router is an open source hardware project run by [Sidings Media](https://github.com/SidingsMedia) that aims to provide a high density platform that allows for a cluster of ARM based routers within a standard 19" rack.
+Packet Blade is an open source hardware project run by [Sidings Media](https://github.com/SidingsMedia) that aims to provide a high density platform that allows for a cluster of ARM based routers within a standard 19" rack.
 In order to